 Focus on Translation

 In his role as a medical researcher, Heni has a strong translational focus.
 He is working on closing the gap between fundamental research and mechanistic studies in humans.
 In his Minkowski Lecture on the topic of “The insulin resistant brain: impact on whole-body metabolism and body fat distribution” on September 22 at the EASD Annual Meeting, he will present the results of his research, among other things.

 Martin Heni studied medicine in Greifswald and Tubingen.
 In 2008, he completed his experimental doctoral thesis as a fellow of the German Research Society (DFG) Research Training Group.
 In 2005, he earned his medical specialization certification in internal medicine, endocrinology, and diabetology.
 In 2016, he began work as a senior physician and was the head of the Clinical Research Center for Diabetes at Tubingen University Hospital and at the DZD partner institute IDM (Institute for Diabetes Research and Metabolic Diseases at Helmholtz Munich).
-In his role as a scientist at the German Center for Diabetes Research (DZD), he co-founded and coordinated the DZD academy “Insulin action and resistance in the brain”.
-In 2002, he was named Professor Ordinarius at Ulm University.
+In his role as a scientist at the German Center for Diabetes Research (DZD), he co-founded and co-coordinated the DZD academy “Insulin action and resistance in the brain”.
+In 2022, he was named full professor at Ulm University.
 He also heads the Department of Endocrinology and Diabetology at University Hospital Ulm.

 The Minkowski Prize recognizes research that contributes to the advancement of knowledge in the field of diabetes carried out by a EASD member who is resident in Europe.
 The prize is awarded to an exceptional researcher with no more than ten years of full-time experience as an independent researcher in the year of nomination.
 The Minkowski Prize is supported by Lilly and is endowed with €20,000 prize money.